 4.3 Provide other benefits beyond compensation (e.g., trainings, industry visibility)– note this could also fit under competency building and/or restructuring CAEECC/recruitment

-4.2 Provide compensation to Members – for prep time, meeting time, and travel; as grants or stipends; part of Charter and budget; not just to attend meeting but also engage in focus groups (preferred to burdensome reimbursement process)
+4.2 Provide compensation to Members – for prep time, meeting time, and travel; as grants or stipends; by meeting or annually; part of Charter and budget; not just to attend meeting but also engage in focus groups or 1:1’s (preferred to burdensome reimbursement process)

 Does compensation vary by group?
 What is the eligibility/qualification?